Moon Jae-in: Domestic policy

+The expansionary fiscal stance was also reflected in the 'Korean-style fiscal rules' announced in 2020.
+The purpose is to secure fiscal sustainability, but government spending is set to be flexibly expanded in times of crisis rather than applying strict fiscal rules.
+In situations where the role of finance is required, the direction of implementation was specified to actively respond to changes in economic and financial conditions with bold financial support from the government.
+An exception was included for national disasters or economic crises necessitating significant fiscal expenditure, with management indicators to be gradually reapplied over four years once the exceptional circumstances subside.
+The formula for calculating the fiscal management limit also reflects a relatively flexible fiscal stance.
+Rather than a simple and strict limit regulation, management indicators were designed through a calculation formula that considers both ‘national debt’ and the ‘Consolidated Fiscal Balance’.
+For example, if ‘National Debt as a Percentage of GDP’ exceeds the initial target threshold of 60%, the framework permits adjustments, such as reducing the ‘consolidated fiscal balance’ of the initial target threshold of -3%, to ensure compliance.
+Furthermore, the legal basis was planned to be included in the 'enforcement decree', which is less legally binding than the law.

 Chaebol reform

 South Korea's economic growth has been attributed in large part to Chaebols, or family-owned conglomerates.
 Prominent examples of conglomerates include Samsung and Hyundai, concentrated power (collusion), connections with the government including most recently the 2016 Choi Soon-sil scandal which ultimately led to the special election Moon won.
 Moon subsequently appointed "chaebol sniper" Kim Sang-jo, a well-known shareholder activist, to the role of fair-trade commissioner aimed at reforming chaebols.

 Tech policy

 As President, Moon signed into law an amendment to the Telecommunications Business Act that has been referred to as the "Anti-Google Law".
 The legislation prohibits Apple and Google, which operate the App Store and Google Play Store, respectively, from requiring app developers on these platforms to use their payment systems to sell their products.
 As a result, app developers will be able to avoid paying commission to Apple or Google by directing customers to pay through alternate platforms.